dask/dask-gateway/docs/source/cluster-options.rst

 Worker Cores and Memory
 ^^^^^^^^^^^^^^^^^^^^^^^

-Here we expose options for users to configure :data:`c.Backend.worker_cores` and :data:`c.Backend.worker_memory`.
+Here we expose options for users to configure :data:`c.ClusterConfig.worker_cores` and :data:`c.ClusterConfig.worker_memory`.
 We set bounds on each resource to prevent users from requesting too large of a worker.
-The handler is used to convert the user specified memory from GiB to bytes (as expected by :data:`c.Backend.worker_memory`).
+The handler is used to convert the user specified memory from GiB to bytes (as expected by :data:`c.ClusterConfig.worker_memory`).

 .. code-block:: python